frc1418/tbago/README.md

 # tba for Go
-A Go library for interfacing with The Blue Alliance's APIv2.
+A Go library for interfacing with The Blue Alliance's API.
+(Supports APIv3.)

 To install `tba`: